cfragoas/cfragoas/README.md

 # Christian Rodrigues
 ## Hi!
 I'm Christan!
-## I'm a PhD student and a coding enthusiast.
+## I'm a PhD in Telecommunications and a coding enthusiast.

 <br/>